Licensing FAQ - .NET components

 How many licenses do I need?

-Rebex Components are licensed on a per-developer basis.
-This means you have to obtain a valid license for each developer who accesses Rebex components for development purposes.
+Rebex .NET libraries are licensed on a per-developer basis.
+This means you have to obtain a valid license for each developer who accesses Rebex library for development purposes.

 Examples of activities for which you need a license: